Solideizer/Universim/README.md

 # **Universim**

 Universim is our senior design project.
 Our advisor is [Assoc.Prof.
 Zeynep Orman](https://profil.istanbulc.edu.tr/tr/p/ormanz)

+## Summary

-# Simulating the fundamental interactions of Carnivore – Herbivore Artificial Intelligence Agents in a procedurally generated environment with the help of Unity Engine
+#### Simulating the fundamental interactions of Carnivore – Herbivore AI Agents in a procedurally generated environment with the help of Unity Engine

 We have 2 kinds of artificial intelligence agents: Carnivore and Herbivore agents.
 We are simulating fundamental urges such as thirst and hunger for every artificial intelligence agent.
 Reproduction will be added at a later date.